1i/1i/README.md

 - 👋 Hi, I’m @1i Patrick O'Sullivan from Dublin Ireland
 - 🔧 I'm an engineer — that means I solve problems.
 Not problems like 'What is beauty?' because that would fall within the purview of your conundrums of philosophy.
 - 👀 I’m interested in tech, nature and gaming
 - 🌱 I’m currently learning anything work throws at me.
+In the Java space

 <!---